andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 author_profile: true
 ---

-A quick and easy Python package for making blobs and pores
+A quick and easy way to make blobs and pores
 ------

 Why?